 Prospective within subjects control study focusing on improving communication between physicians and families at the bedside in the PICU.
 A novel communication board that will be hung in the rooms to directly facilitate this communication.

 Will use standard rounding model for the first 3 days that patients are in the PICU.
-If they remain admitted in the PICU for 3 days they will be approached consented and assented to the study.
+If they remain admitted in the PICU for 3 days they and their family members/guardians will be approached consented and assented to the study.
 At this point, the communication board will be uncovered in the room.
 The caregivers will be oriented to the board by the team.
 This board includes places for both caregivers and physicians to add questions or updates.
 It also has areas to post pictures of accomplishments or early mobility milestones and includes an area for physicians to put overall goals of care.
 From that point on, physicians, either during or outside of rounds, should be using the board to help facilitate communication and goals of care.

-Our aim is to show increased patient satisfaction with physician communication.
+Our aim is to show increased family member/guardian satisfaction with physician communication.
 The team will also be auditing on a weekly basis to assess how frequently the board is being used by physicians during rounds and outside of rounds.
 Will also be assessing how much the boards are being written on by families and staff.
 Nursing staff will also be surveyed before and after study is completed to assess efficacy of communication board.
 Data has suggested that nurses are good barometers for how communication between physicians and families is received.

 Will use a modified Family Satisfaction with the ICU survey (FS-ICU 24R) to evaluate how satisfied families are with the care of their family members in the ICU.
 They specifically have a sub-section that can be scored independently that focuses on communication of goals of care satisfaction.
 In addition to the 10-question survey will also include a free response section for families to voice concerns or give praise as desired.

 Surveys will be administered at the initiation of the switch to the communication boards.
 And then every week thereafter or at discharge/transfer or death.
 Any family member actively participating in the care will be able to fill out survey.

+Nursing staff will be consented and given surveys at the beginning of the project and then the same survey at the end of the project.

 Enrollment period will be 2 years.

-Inclusion Criteria
+Inclusion Criteria:

-Patients admitted to the PICU in the Children's Hospital of Georgia who intend to be admitted for a minimum of 3 days.
+Patients admitted to the PICU in the Children's Hospital of Georgia who are admitted for a minimum of 3 days.
+We will consent/assent patients and family members/guardians at this point.
+Only parents of patients who meet above inclusion criteria will be consented.

-Admission for 3 days or greater
+All nursing staff will be included.

-Exclusion
+Exclusion Criteria:

-Non-native English speakers
+Non-Native English speakers

 Tracked metrics: